As COVID-19 restrictions lift, South Jersey opens up and feels almost 'normal'

 "Today is May 19, and as we signaled a couple of weeks ago, a big piece of our continued opening of the state is happening today," Gov. Phil Murphy said during an event at Island Beach State Park.
 “We are opening this place up, there’s no question about it, and we will do it fully.”

 Indoor businesses had been limited to 50% capacity.
-But on Wednesday, businesses could host as many people as they wanted as long as those people maintained a six-foot social distance requirement.
-This prevented many businesses from being at full capacity.
-Of course, people still needed to wear masks indoors except when actively eating or drinking.
+But on Wednesday, businesses could host as many people as they wanted as long as those people maintained a 6-foot social distance requirement.
+This still prevented many businesses from being at full capacity.
+People also still needed to wear masks indoors except when eating or drinking.

 The cap on outdoor gatherings also ended Wednesday.

+PEMBERTON — Firefighters have fully contained both forest fires that have been burning in th…

-The change in limits meant people no longer had to wait outside for a table at My Friend Diner, which boasts hamburgers, turkey burgers and breakfast food.
+The change in limits meant people no longer had to wait outside for a table at My Friend Diner, which serves hamburgers, turkey burgers and breakfast food.
 Before Wednesday, the restaurant could serve about 25 people at once.
-That number increased to about 50 Wednesday.
+That number increased to about 50 on Wednesday.

-Ghalechyan has owned the diner for 12 years.
-The restaurant was closed from March 16-June 10 last year.
+Ghalechyan has owned the diner in the 1500 block of the Boardwalk for 12 years.
+The restaurant was closed from March 16 to June 10 last year.

 “People are getting the vaccine, and I guess it’s working,” Ghalechyan said.
 “The (COVID-19) numbers are down, and people are feeling safer.
 Things are getting better, and we’re going back to normal.”